nhsconnect/gpconnect/pages/overview/overview_engage.md

 ## The Open API ecosystem

-GP Connect is part of the a wider initiative to expose standards based [Open APIs](https://www.england.nhs.uk/digitaltechnology/info-revolution/interoperability/open-api/){:target="_blank"} to promote innovation and improve care across the NHS.
+GP Connect is part of a wider initiative to expose standards based [Open APIs](https://www.england.nhs.uk/digitaltechnology/info-revolution/interoperability/open-api/){:target="_blank"} to promote innovation and improve care across the NHS.

 ### Capabilities